emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "hello SQL Server" }'
 ```

-Check the running status of the SQL Server data bridges, there should be one new matching and one new outgoing message.
+Check the running statistics of the SQL Server data bridges.

+- For the data bridge used to store messages, there should be one new matching and one new outgoing message.
 Check whether the data is written into the `mqtt.dbo.t_mqtt_msg` data table.

 ```bash
 1> SELECT * from mqtt.dbo.t_mqtt_msg